trchopan/chop.dev/content/posts/today-i-learned.md

 Update <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-01-31 Mon&gt;</span></span>

 I knew why, need to check it out though.
-Must be because the version of `cardano-cli` / `cardano-node` I'm using on the node was old, I have not updated it for 5 months now.
+Must be because the version of `cardano-cli` / `cardano-node` I'm using on the secret node was old, I have not updated it for 5 months now.

 ### Emacs {#emacs}